2012 Tax Forum

 Tax Senior Manager

-SHOW FULL BIO » Kristina A. Rasmussen CPA, MBA Senior Manager, Washington National Tax Deloitte Tax LLP Minneapolis, MN Kristina Rasmussen is a Senior Manager in the Minneapolis office of Deloitte Tax LLP.
-She is currently supporting Deloitte’s Washington National Tax Practice as a specialist in tax matters related to tax-exempt organizations.
-She has over fourteen years of experience working with not-for-profit clients including public charities, private foundations, higher education institutions, health care organizations, other tax-exempt organizations, and public sector organizations as well as related taxable entities.
+SHOW FULL BIO » Kristina A. Rasmussen CPA, MBA Senior Manager Deloitte Tax LLP Minneapolis, MN Kristina Rasmussen is a Senior Manager in the Minneapolis office of Deloitte Tax LLP.
+She has over fifteen years of experience working with not-for-profit clients including public charities, private foundations, higher education institutions, health care organizations, other tax-exempt organizations, and public sector organizations as well as related taxable entities.
 Kristina has assisted a diverse group of clients working on a variety of issues related to the not-for-profit industry including unrelated business income issues, tax-exempt status qualifications, IRS Coordinated Examination Program (CEP) audit issues, and tax risk assessments.
+She recently spent three years supporting Deloitte’s Washington National Tax Practice as a specialist in tax matters related to tax-exempt organizations.
 Kristina received her Bachelor of Arts degree in Accounting and Master of Business Administration degree from the University of St. Thomas in St. Paul, MN.

 University of Washington